Last Updated: 19 December 2022

 2. Requirements for the use of Rechnungskauf mit Ratepay

-Rechnungskauf mit Ratepay may as a general rule be used for transaction amounts ranging between EUR 5 and EUR 2,500.00 comprising the shopping cart value owed by the Customer according to the Customer Contract as well as any associated charges (including but not limited to shipping costs) and fees incurred including statutory VAT (“Nominal Amount”).
+Rechnungskauf mit Ratepay may as a general rule (unless agreed otherwise between PayPal and the Merchant) be used for transaction amounts ranging between EUR 5 and EUR 2,500.00 comprising the shopping cart value owed by the Customer according to the Customer Contract as well as any associated charges (including but not limited to shipping costs) and fees incurred including statutory VAT as communicated at check-out unless the Capture Call includes an Amount Extension (“Nominal Amount”).

-The Merchant shall implement the requirements of the integration documents as provided to the Merchant.
+The Merchant shall implement the requirements of the integration documents as detailed on the dedicated developer pages (“Integration Documents”) as provided to the Merchant.
 He is especially obliged to provide PayPal with all necessary Customer, transaction and technical data.
 When integrating and/or selecting Rechnungskauf mit Ratepay as a payment method to be offered in his online shop, the Merchant accepts and acknowledges to be bound the terms relating to Rechnungskauf mit Ratepay as reflected herein.

 The Merchant shall display to the Customer the Ratepay Terms of Payment for the Customer for Rechnungskauf mit Ratepay, which cover the specific terms of the Customer Contract as well as the credit check terms of Ratepay which are part of the Ratepay Data Privacy Statement as well as PayPal’s Privacy Statement.
 To be able to use Rechnungskauf mit Ratepay, the Customer will be obliged to agree to these terms.